Enabling NASA's advanced modeling and simulation

 NASA has been a key participant in the advancement and use of supercomputing in support of its missions.
 Applications have included modeling fluid dynamics phenomena and full aerospace vehicles, Earth’s weather and climate, solar physics and the formation of the universe, and much more.
 All of these disciplines require high-fidelity numerical modeling of complex systems and processes, and detailed analysis and visualization of large-scale data, both enabled by supercomputing, to advance human knowledge and technology.

-› Read more at the USRA quantum computing website
+› Read more at NASA’s Quantum Artificial Intelligence Laboratory (QuAIL) website

 Featured example: Advances in rotorcraft computational fluid dynamics

 How has the unprecedented accuracy of our advanced modeling techniques increased the passenger capacity on the V22 Osprey and Blackhawk helicopters?

 [image-67]Rotorcraft such as helicopters and tiltrotor aircraft provide many useful civil and military functions, without requiring airports and runways.
 Modern rotorcraft designs offer significant improvements in vehicle performance, safety, and reduced environmental impact.
 However, the accurate simulation of rotorcraft air flow with computational fluid dynamics (CFD) continues to be a challenging problem.
 Rotor blades generate blade-tip vortices as they spin around and encounter the vortices of other blades, resulting in very complex air flows.
 Additionally, rotorcraft simulation is multidisciplinary and must take into account the interaction between rotor blade aerodynamics, blade flexibility and blade motions to achieve controlled steady flight.